Rotating black holes in Einstein-aether theory: Rotating black holes in Einstein-aether theory

 Stationary axisymmetric black hole horizons in general relativity are typically Killing horizons, that is, there is a Killing vector tangent to their null generators.
 This is automatically the case for static, spherically symmetric black holes, but for rotating black holes it is a nontrivial property.
 For the Kerr horizon, for example, the null generators are tangent to the Killing field $\partial_v + \Omega_H\partial_\phi$, where $\Omega_H$, the angular velocity of the horizon, is a constant.
 A theorem of Hawking~\cite{Hawking:1971vc} proved that stationary black hole horizons in vacuum or electrovac analytic solutions to Einstein's equation are Killing horizons.
 That theorem is not relevant to us here, however, since the Einstein-aether field equations are different, and since we have no reason to assume analyticity.
 However, a different theorem does apply: without invoking field equations, Carter~\cite{Carter} showed that an event horizon must be a Killing horizon if the spacetime is stationary and axisymmetric, with two commuting Killing fields whose integral 2-surfaces are themselves orthogonal to 2-surfaces.
 This integrability condition is called the $t$-$\phi$ orthogonality property.
 We find that in our Einstein-aether theory solutions the $t$-$\phi$ orthogonality property fails to hold, and the horizons are in fact {\it not} Killing horizons!
-On each wave mode horizon, the surface spanned by the two Killing vectors does not include the null direction, so the null generators are not parallel to a linear combination of the Killing vectors.
-Rather, the generators are parallel to
+On each wave mode horizon the surface spanned by the two Killing vectors is spacelike with respect to the wavemode metric except at the poles and the equator, and hence does not include the null direction.
+The null generators are therefore not parallel to a linear combination of the Killing vectors; rather, they are parallel to

 with nonzero $\Omega_{\theta}$ and $\chi^z$.

 We expect that in any solution found by our numerical method all the wave mode horizons are captured within the computational domain, since without imposing smoothness at the horizons the system is not expected to be well posed with a unique solution (or possibly a finite set of solutions).
 Indeed this is borne out in our computations.
 We generally find solutions only when the coordinate domain extends deep enough to capture all the horizons.
 If the coordinate domain ends too far out, so that it does not contain all the horizons, the Newton method does not converge.\footnote{Interestingly in certain cases we have found solutions with the coordinate domain just missing the innermost wave mode horizon, but when resolution is increased these do not have the correct sixth order convergence, and so presumably cannot be trusted.}